The best true wireless earbuds of 2021 - CNN Underscored

 Best budget earbuds: EarFun Air ($59.99; amazon.com)

 Let’s start with the sound, which is just as good as the Apple AirPods Pro in controlled, quiet, indoor settings.
 The sound is expansive, deep and about as good as any high-end options.
-Keep in mind, though, the Earfun Airs don’t have any active noise cancelling and depend entirely on sound isolation created by the soft plastic tips when inserted into your ear canal.
-So, it was no surprise to us when these buds fell short of providing the clarity and quality sound that other leading noise cancelling buds do in noisey settings.
+Keep in mind, though, the EarFun Air don’t have any active noise cancellation and depend entirely on sound isolation created by the soft plastic tips when inserted into your ear canal.
+So, it was no surprise to us when these buds fell short of providing the clarity and quality sound that other leading noise-canceling buds do in noisy settings.
 Still, there was enough passive soundproofing that we could enjoy our favorite songs.

-We tested these earbuds across a wide variety of musical genres including classical, rock, pop and dance.
-In every single category, the Earfun Airs shined.
-Songs like “Bad Guy” from Billie Eilish and “Get Lucky” from Daft Punk were driven by punchy baselines and electronic rhythm sections.
+We tested these earbuds across a wide variety of musical genres, including classical, rock, pop and dance.
+In every single category, the EarFun Air shined.
+Songs like “Bad Guy” by Billie Eilish and “Get Lucky” by Daft Punk were driven by punchy bass lines and electronic rhythm sections.
 Other iconic songs like Beethoven’s “Moonlight Sonata” and Herbie Hancock’s “Watermelon Man” were balanced, with moments of clarity on both the high and low end.
 We struggled to find any song that didn’t sound great in these earbuds — and could discern no difference compared to Apple’s AirPods Pro in controlled, quiet settings.

-For most people, the high-quality sound is probably a big enough selling point, but in case you’re looking for extras, the Earfun Air features plenty.
-One of our favorite additions is an IPX7 waterproof rating, meaning they can be submerged into about one meter of water for about 30 minutes.
-We don’t often see waterproofing on devices this cheap, so of course, this came as a huge plus and one we gladly accepted.
-In terms of practical use-cases, this means you can wear them in light rain or even while working out.
-Heck, you can even wash these earbuds off under the faucet without much worry.
+For most people, the high-quality sound is probably a big enough selling point, but in case you’re looking for extras, the EarFun Air feature plenty.
+One of our favorite additions is an IPX7 waterproof rating, meaning they can be submerged into about 1 meter of water for about 30 minutes.
+We don’t often see waterproofing on devices this cheap, so of course this came as a huge plus and one we gladly accepted.
+In terms of practical use cases, this means you can wear them in light rain or even while working out.
+Heck, you can even wash off these earbuds under the faucet without much worry.
 It’s not the flagship feature, but we think it works as a great insurance policy for protecting your investment.

 Another major benefit to these headphones is the four-way microphone, which assists in much better sound isolation during phone calls and video conferencing.
-The sound isolation is not as clean as other high-end over-the-ear headphones like the Bose Noise Canceling Headphone 700s, and the controls are nowhere near as easy to manage as the competing Apple earbuds, but we still found these earbuds to be formidable during work hours.
-We used the Earfun Air during regular work hours for more than a week with no problem.
+The sound isolation is not as clean as other high-end over-the-ear headphones like the Bose Noise-Canceling Headphone 700, and the controls are nowhere near as easy to manage as the competing Apple earbuds, but we still found these earbuds to be formidable during work hours.
+We used the EarFun Air during regular work hours for more than a week with no problem.
 Some colleagues even commented at how great they looked and sounded.
 Put simply, they can perform everyday tasks just as well as many earbuds that cost twice their price.

-Beyond sound and microphone quality, the Earfun Air earbuds had impressively long battery life with a full seven hours of playback, as advertised, with an extra 28 hours in the case.
+Beyond sound and microphone quality, the EarFun Air earbuds had impressively long battery life with a full seven hours of playback, as advertised, with an extra 28 hours in the case.
 Although we were skeptical they’d last as long as the company promised, our weeks of testing proved these claims to be true.
-The Earfun Airs rarely needed to be charged and typically lasted the full duration of their marketed battery life.
-In comparison to other budget options, Earfun Air stretched an hour longer than the next closest (the Earfun Air Pros) and blew the most affordable option in the group by more than two hours.
+The EarFun Air rarely needed to be charged and typically lasted the full duration of their marketed battery life.
+In comparison to other budget options, EarFun Air stretched an hour longer than the next closest (the EarFun Air Pro) and blew the most affordable option in the group by more than two hours.

 For most people, pressing a couple of extra buttons during the setup is well worth the savings — and we promise you will not be able to tell the difference in audio and performance.
-The Earfun Airs are really that good and at just $59.99, they stand as the best budget earbuds.
+The EarFun Air are really that good, and at just $59.99, they stand as the best budget earbuds.

 Best earbuds for working out: Jabra Elite Active 75t ($139, originally $179; amazon.com)